Writers in Residence 2021

 - Schedule: Judging takes place in August, and winners will be notified by the end of August.
-The official announcement is made at Gladfest on Friday, 6th September.
-All winners are invited to a launch event at the National Liberal Club in Westminster, London (likely Nov / Dec 2019).
+The official announcement is made at Gladfest in early September.
+All winners are invited to a launch event at the National Liberal Club in Westminster, London (likely November/December).

 - Entry regulations: Winners agree to take part in publicity activity and abide by Library rules during tenure.
 Entry is free and limited to one entry per author.
 You cannot enter under a pseudonym.
 Due to volume of entries, we will confirm your submission, but detailed correspondence or feedback cannot be offered.

 - Postal address: Submissions should be sent to Writer in Residence, Gladstone’s Library, Church Lane, Hawarden, Flintshire CH5 3DF.